BA in Neuroscience

 Honors in the Major

 Neuroscience students may pursue honors in the major by completing the year-long Honors Research in Neuroscience sequence of CAS NE 401 and 402, during which they engage in independent neuroscience research in the lab of a faculty member at BU or an approved outside institution.
-Students may apply in the summer prior to their senior year as long as they meet the GPA requirement (3.4 or higher) and have at least one semester or summer of prior research experience in the lab in which they propose to complete their Honors Research.
+Students may apply in the summer prior to their senior year as long as they meet the GPA requirement (3.4 or higher) and have at least one term or summer of prior research experience in the lab in which they propose to complete their Honors Research.
 The application consists of a concise research proposal outlining the project to be completed along with consent of the proposed faculty mentor.
 If approved, students will graduate with Honors in Neuroscience if they successfully complete their year-long research project with grades of B+ or higher in both NE 401 and NE 402, which requires:

 • Dedicating 12–16 hours per week to their research project;